-Prevent Lead at Madeley Academy is Duncan Marshall and in his absence, Hannah Pugh, Sarah Craven, Bobby Kaur and Adam Williams.
+Prevent Lead at Madeley Academy is Duncan Marshall and in his absence, Bobby Kaur, Adam Williams or Steve Aston.

 Any concerns must be reported to the Prevent Lead immediately or in his absence the Headteacher.
 The concern will be logged and reported to the LA Prevent Team.